CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 ![](images/graph-3.png)

 ### Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!
 Despite being more cells to check, the 27 neighboring cells outperforms the 8 neighboring cells.
-This is because, although there are more cells to check, each cell contains smaller amounts of boids which means that there are fewer boids to check.
+This is because, although there are more cells to check, each cell's width is smaller which means that there are fewer boids to check.